paulcichonski/paulcichonski.com/source/_posts/2013-11-10-setting-up-octopress-on-a-new-machine.markdown

 First you need to make sure that your `source` directory actually contains the `source/_posts` and the `stylesheets` folder.
 You also need to make sure .gitignore is not ignoring any of these (if there is a reason these should not be committed please let me know, I could not think of any).

 ```
-## This needs to happen on your first machine
+## This needs to happen on your first machine, for some reason they are ignored by default.
 cd source/
 git add _posts/
 git add stylesheets